opendefensecloud/artifact-conduit/docs/developer-guide/adrs/003-Branch-Naming.md

 #### Cons

-- Not allways helpfule (see `readme`)
+- Not always helpful (see `readme`)
-- Verbs describing the branch on different positions
+- Verbs describing the branch in different positions
 - No grouping possible

 ### Detailed Prefixed Branch Names

-Prefixes in full writtend standard terms seperated by a slash follow a well known standard.
-These prefixis describe, why a branch exists.
-Behind the slash a small detail is used.
-Well known prefixes as examples are
+Prefixes in fully written standard terms separated by a slash follow a well-known standard.
+These prefixes describe why a branch exists.
+Behind the slash, a small detail is used.
+Well-known prefixes as examples are:

 - `feature/short-description`
 - `bugfix/issue-42`